Backup and Purge Cache Data

 /private/var/folders Temporary items

-Hide macOS notification when script is run Enables you to run the task without notifying the user
+Hide macOS notification when script is run Run the task without notifying the user